intuit/baklava/README.md

 ```

 # Community
-Engage with the Baklava + MLCTL community on Slack at:
+Engage with the mlbaklava + MLCTL community on Slack at:

 [https://mlctl.slack.com/](https://mlctl.slack.com/)

 # Contributing
-For information on how to contribute to `baklava`, please read through the [contributing guidelines](./.github/CONTRIBUTING.md).
+For information on how to contribute to `mlbaklava`, please read through the [contributing guidelines](./.github/CONTRIBUTING.md).